Blackfort Technology

 Blackfort Technology develops and operates security software for regulated environments – with its own product team in Germany, without dependency on third-party backends, and with the conviction that security products must not get in the way of day-to-day operations.
 The Privileged Access Bridge grew out of real requirements from our customers in industry, financial services and KRITIS – not from a marketing whitepaper.

 We understand the reality that a security tool that slows down the admin on a weekend will eventually be bypassed.
-The PAB is therefore optimised for usability: one click to request access, single sign-on where possible, full keyboard workflows.
+The PAB is therefore optimised for usability: access entirely in the browser, with no client setup, with file transfer and clipboard right in the session.
 Security is created through structure, not through friction.

 Put privileged access on a structural footing now

-In a 30-minute demo we show you the Privileged Access Bridge live: request workflow, approval, session recording, audit reports.
+In a 30-minute demo we show you the Privileged Access Bridge live: connecting in the browser, live supervision with instant stop, session recording and audit trail.
 Afterwards we discuss your specific architecture and provide a defensible price range.

 Core capabilities